mlpack/mlpack/README.md

 ***Warning:*** older versions of OpenBLAS (0.3.26 and older) compiled to use pthreads may use too many threads for computation, causing significant slowdown.
+OpenBLAS versions compiled with OpenMP do not suffer from this issue.
 See the [test build guide](doc/user/install.md#build-tests) for more details and simple workarounds.

 See also: